andersrex/notesollama/README.md

 # NotesOllama

-Use <a href="https://ollama.com">Ollama</a> to talk to local LLMs in Apple Notes.
-Inspired by <a href="https://github.com/hinterdupfinger/obsidian-ollama">Obsidian Ollama</a>.
+Use [Ollama](https://ollama.com) to talk to local LLMs in Apple Notes.
+Inspired by [Obsidian Ollama](https://github.com/hinterdupfinger/obsidian-ollama).
 Why should Obsidian have all the nice plugins?

+## Usage

+Open the project in Xcode to run, or download here binary [here](https://smallest.app/notesollama.

+## License

+MIT License

+Copyright (c) 2024 Anders Rex